Language Translation

 Indiana government records are covered by five types of Retention Schedules.

-The first four are created and updated by the Records Management staff of the Indiana Archives and Records Administration (working with the affected agencies and offices), while the fifth type is managed by the Indiana Judiciary:
+The first four are created and updated by the Records and Information Management staff of the Indiana Archives and Records Administration (working with the affected agencies and offices), while the fifth type is managed by the Indiana Judiciary:

 2. Agency-Specific Retention Schedules: list Record Series unique to one state government agency, or to a specific division of that agency.